tencentyun/intlcloud-documents/product/网络/专线接入/产品简介/应用场景/混合云部署_intl.md

 The following describes how to deploy a hybrid cloud using **Direct Connect**.
 ## Application Scenarios
 Direct Connect provides a fast and secure approach to connecting Tencent Cloud with local IDCs.
-Users can access to Tencent Cloud computing resources in multiple regions in one go using a physical direct connect, to achieve a flexible and reliable hybrid cloud deployment.
+Users can access to Tencent Cloud computing resources in multiple regions in one go using a Connection, to achieve a flexible and reliable hybrid cloud deployment.
 There are two ways to set up a slave for Direct Connect:
 - **Dual Direct Connect** slave: Tencent Cloud supports master/slave failover configuration.
 ![](https://mc.qcloudimg.com/static/img/bedb9f79daf8ee8c89db53a49d49b251/image.png)